NukingDragons/cerbero-lib/README.md

 ## TODO

 > [!note]
-> - Clean up the code, there's a ton of verbose returns that don't need to be there and some double dereferences
+> - Clean up the code, clippy thinks there are too many args to some functions + large Result types
 > - Make the arguments to the commands more concise
 > - Remove some of the allows inside of lib.rs
 > - Improve documentation significantly, including README and the examples directory